solo-io/supergloo/test/e2e/istio/README.md

 # Istio E2e Tests

-The Istio End-to-End tests provide the most robust single test suite in the Service Mesh Hub.
+The Istio End-to-End tests provide the most robust single test suite in the Gloo Mesh.

 These tests use `kind` and the `ci/setup-kind.sh` script to run tests against two KinD clusters which are configured with a VirtualMesh for federation between two Istio meshes.